Methodology

 Credential separation

 Each provider NPI is cross-referenced against the National Provider Identifier Registry.
-This lets us separate master's-level therapist rates from psychologist rates, preserving the cohort differences that matter for panel reviews.
+NPI-level taxonomy lets us separate four peer credential tiers — Licensed Therapists (LCSW, LPC/LMHC, LMFT, DSW), Psychologists (PhD/PsyD), Psychiatric Nurse Practitioners (PMHNP), and Psychiatrists (MD/DO) — preserving the cohort differences that matter for panel reviews.

 04